 Many colleges demand completion of specific courses of study as a requirement for entrance.
-Gradepoint average, ACT or SAT scores, and a high-school diploma are determining factors for gaining admission to many colleges today.
+Grade-point average, ACT or SAT scores, and a high-school diploma are determining factors for gaining admission to many colleges today.
 After gaining admission to the college of your choice, it is important to remain in good standing and become a successful graduate of the institution.
 The Board of Regents and the State of Ohio have established a Core Curriculum for students planning to attend college.
 These courses are minimum recommendations.
 A student is encouraged to take additional courses as their schedule allows.
 It is advised that the student complete the following courses beyond the minimum graduation requirements:

-1 $\boldsymbol{\omega}$ 2 U 1

-English An additiona l writing course
+English An additional writing course

-Foreign Language At least 2-3 c redits in the same area
+World Language At least 2-3 credits in the same area

-Science At least Cher nistry or Physics
+Science At least Chemistry or Physics

-Math An additional l college prep cou rse beyond Algebra II
+Math An additional college prep course beyond Algebra II

-Social Studies Additional co ore courses - C
+Social Studies Additional core courses